 Have you ever read the Japanese fairy tale Momotaro (桃太郎), known under the title of Peach Boy in English-speaking countries?

-In the story, the peach boy, Momotaro gives a food called “Kibi-Dango (きびだんご)” to a talking dog, monkey, and green pheasant and befriends them.
+In the story, the peach boy Momotaro gives a food called Kibidango (きびだんご) to a talking dog, monkey, and green pheasant to befriend.

-Actually, there is one more famous Kibidando in Japan, which is completely different from that of Okayama.
+Japan has one more famous Kibidando named Nihonichi Kibidango (日本一きびだんご), which is entirely different from that of Okayama.

-The Kibidango “Nihonichi Kibidango (日本一きびだんご)” is a kind of Dagashi candy and is sold mainly in Hokkaido, the northernmost prefecture of Japan.
+This Kibidango is a kind of Dagashi candy, sold mainly in Hokkaido, the northernmost prefecture of Japan.

-The Hokkaido’s Kibidango is a Mochi-like candy made with glutinous rice, sugar, malt syrup, sweet red bean paste and so on, which is covered with a wafer sheet.
+The Dagashi is a Mochi-like treat made with Mochigome (餅米) glutinous rice, sugar, malt syrup, and sweet red bean paste, and the sweet has a thin wafer coating.